AirLi1507/HyprDots/README.md

 ## Showcases! 🏙️

-- Playing 🎵 MV through Librewolf (This song is so gooood!)
+- <font size="4">Playing 🎵 MV through Librewolf (This song is so gooood!)</font>
 ![](images/playing_music.png)

-- Lots of Kitty 🐱!
+- <font size="4">Lots of Kitty 🐱!</font>
 ![](images/lots_of_kitties.png)

 ---

-## For my wallpapers, they are located at the wallpaper/ folder in the root dir of this repository.
+## For my wallpapers, they are located at the wallpaper/ folder in the root dir of this repository. 📁

 ### Feel free to try them out!
-Both of they are my favourite wallpapers!
+Both of they are my favourite wallpapers! 😁

 ---